Crispy Cracker-Crusted Baked Chicken Breasts

 - Place the crackers inside the sleeve and use a meat mallet or rolling pin to crush them into small, irregular shards.

 - Pour the cracker crumbs into a shallow dish.
-Dredge each mustard-coated chicken breast in the crumbs, pressing firmly to ensure a generous, architectural coating on both sides.
+Dredge each mustard-coated chicken breast in the crumbs, pressing firmly to ensure a generous, even coating on both sides.

 - Heat the olive oil and butter in a large sauté pan over medium-high heat.
 Once the butter is bubbling, place the chicken into the pan.